viet34tqc/next13-airbnb-clone/README.md

 ## Features

 - Authentication using Next Auth.
 User can register via Google, Facebook or create their new user
-- Logged-in user can submit their listings
-- Logged-in user can delete their listings
+- Logged-in user can submit, edit, delete their listings
 - Logged-in user can add listings to their favorites
 - Logged-in user can make reservation for a listing
 - After you make a reservation, there is page named `trips` to display all of your reservation.
 There, you can cancel your reservation.